rfshelley/Documentation/tools-and-ide/account-mgmt.rst

    :alt: My Hubs

 *My Hubs* will show all Hubs registered to your account.
-Choosing a particular Hub will give a comprehensive look at all of the attributes of your Hub, with the opportunity to observe all events that have taken place, by clicking on *List Events*.
+Choosing a particular Hub will give a comprehensive look at all of the attributes of your Hub, with the opportunity to observe all Events that have taken place, by clicking on *List Events*.
 You can also view all of the devices that are registered to your Hub.

 ----